kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Go put your creed into the deed.
-Nor speak with double tongue. - Ralph Waldo Emerson
+    ## All know the way; few actually walk it. - Bodhidharma